How Much Is A Gold Bar Worth?

 Gold dealers also tend to offer lower premiums above spot for their larger bars.
 The smaller the bar, the higher the premium.

 The purity of a gold bar is also a factor in determining its value.
 Gold is typically measured in karats, with 24 karats being the purest form of gold.
-Most gold bars are at least 99.5% pure, or 24 karats.
+Most investment-grade gold bars are at least 99.5% pure, or 24 karats.
 Naturally, if you have a gold bar that is mixed with other metals, you can expect a lower valuation.
 The higher the gold content, the more valuable the gold bar will be.

 Market conditions also play a role in determining the value of a gold bar.
 Gold prices are influenced by a variety of factors, including economic conditions, political events, and the demand for gold.
 When the demand for gold is high and the supply is low, the price of gold will generally increase.